rhues/huez-utils/README.md

-# huez-utils
+# 📦 huez-utils

-A modern isomorphic JavaScript utility library built with Vite, ES Modules, Jasmine, and ESLint.
+_A modern isomorphic JavaScript utility library built with Vite, ES Modules, Jasmine, and ESLint._

-## Features
+## ✨ Features
-- Tree-shakable utilities
+- Tree-shakable utilities for validation and text
 - Unit tests with Jasmine
 - Linting with ESLint
 - JavaScript with TypeScript hints for DX